Exile Express

 Exile Express is a 1939 American drama film directed by Otis Garrett and starring Anna Sten, Alan Marshal and Jerome Cowan.

 Plot

 After being wrongly implicated in the murder of her scientist boss by foreign agents, a young immigrant woman is placed on board an "exile express" from California to New York City where she is to be deported after her arrival at Ellis Island.
-With the help of a journalist who has fallen in love with her, she jumps the train and sets out to prove her innocence.
+With the help of a journalist who has fallen in love with her, she jumps off the train and sets out to prove her innocence.